respoke/asterisk-docker/README.md

                -e DCS_TRUNK_AUTH_PASSWORD=mySecretPassword \
                asterisk

-If you use this image as the base for your own Dockerfile, you can add jinja2 templates to the `/etc/asterisk/` directory with the file extension `.j2` and they will also be processed.
-See the `conf/pjsip.conf.j2` config in this repo for an example, and refer to the [Official Jinja2 Template Designer Documentation][] for additional details on the template syntax.
+If you use this image as the base for your own Dockerfile, you can add Jinja2 templates to the `/etc/asterisk/` directory with the file extension `.j2` and they will also be processed.
+See the `conf/pjsip.conf.j2` template in this repo for an example, and refer to the [Official Jinja2 Template Designer Documentation][] for additional details on the template syntax.